MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-schemas.md

 ## Access lakehouse schemas for Power BI reporting

 > [!NOTE]
 > SQL Analytics Endpoint is disabled until a fix is deployed.
-SQL Analytics Endpoint, Semantic model and PBI reporting won't work until then.
+SQL Analytics Endpoint, Semantic model, and Power BI reporting won't work until then.

 To make your semantic model, just choose the tables that you want to use.
 Tables can be in different schemas.
 If tables from different schemas share the same name, you see numbers next to table names when in the model view.